masashitanimura/2.0/pages/userguide/userguide_startems.md

     $ ./run_console_ems.sh
    ```

 2. Run EMS as a background process.
 The script will attempt to assign the run-process to the user `evostream`.
+Check EMS if already running.

    ```
     $ ./run_daemon_ems.sh
    ```

 **Notes:**